 Every plant can be a dust catcher if you put it in a corner or on a shelf and never do anything but water it now and then.
 Wipe down the plant leaves with a damp paper towel once a week or so to prevent dust buildup.

-Only water the soil in houseplants for allergies when the surface and first inch below become dry.
-Excess water leads to the soil being constantly damp, and this can be the perfect environment for mold to grow.
+Only water the soil in houseplants for allergies when the soil becomes dry to the touch, about the first inch or so (2.5 cm.).
+Excess water leads consistently damp soil and this can be the perfect environment for mold to grow.

 Houseplants for Allergies